gcinfo-org/gcinfo.org/kb/aos-eadap/renewal.md

 3. A print-out of your electronic I-94 form
 4. Two identical passport photographs, write A-Number on back of them.
 5. A copy of your I-485 form receipt notice
-6. A copy of a valid government-issued identity document, drivers license etc
+6. A copy of a valid government-issued identity document, driver's license etc
-7. A copy of passport, biographic information pages (normally they first two and last two)
+7. A copy of passport, biographic information pages (normally those are first two and last two)
 8. [Form G-1145](https://www.uscis.gov/g-1145), E-Notification of Application/Petition Acceptance

 ## AP (form I-131) Renewal